salesforcecli/plugin-deploy-retrieve/messages/retrieve.start.md

 - Use the `--source-dir`, `--manifest` or `--package-name` flags to retrieve metadata in source format.

 - Use the `--target-metadata-dir` flag to retrieve metadata in metadata format to a directory.

+# noSourceTrackingWarning

+Starting in December 2025, this command will require source tracking support.
+Production orgs and other non-tracking orgs will no longer be supported without explicit metadata specification.